 - Press Enter to perform the subtraction.

-Continue reading below for more information on subtracting in Excel, as well as view pictures of these steps.
+Continue reading below for more information on how to subtract in Excel, as well as view pictures of these steps.

-How to Subtract in Excel 2013 – Subtracting Two Cell Values
+How to Use the Formula for Subtraction Excel 2013 – Subtracting Two Cell Values

 Step 1: Open your spreadsheet in Excel 2013.